Best coastal holiday hot spots in Caloundra on the Sunshine Coast in Queensland

 Caloundra Accommodation

-Whether it be overnight or for a longer period, you’ll find plenty of places to stay during your visit in Caloundra.
+Whether it be for just one night or for a longer period, you’ll find plenty of places to stay during your visit in Caloundra.
 This part of the Sunshine Coast comprises plenty of resorts, the odd hotel and lots of holiday units and rentals and outlined below is a small selection of some nice places you can stay at.

 That said, you can search through all of the Caloundra tourist accommodation providers here.